Estimated reading time: 14 minutes

 Standards are high throughout the Asia-Pacific.
 In most of the top 10 countries, you’ll find that living costs are higher, but incomes correspondingly greater than the UK average.

-Social security benefits are also generous, although most expats will need to take out private medical cover.
+Social security benefits are also generous, although most expats must take out private medical cover.

 It’s fair to say that life in China is startlingly different from Britain, ruled by a long-standing communist government.